Portfolio

 Definition: Corporate Soundscape

-Corporate soundscapes are staged soundscapes, effective sound foundations for the athmospheric experience that are used on a large scale.
+Corporate soundscapes are staged soundscapes, effective sound foundations for the atmospheric experience that are used on a large scale.
 The term is attributed to Raymond Murray Schafer, a contemporary Canadian music researcher, author and composer.

 Corporate soundscapes are used at the point of sale (PoS) or point of information (PoI), in shops and department stores, exhibitions, company foyers and trade fair stands as well as on websites.